Sushi-grade tuna steaks, pan seared, served with slices of avocado and a ginger, soy, cilantro, lime, garlic sauce.

 - 2 ripe avocados, halved, pitted, peeled and sliced

-1 In a bowl, combine the cilantro, jalapeño, ginger, garlic, lime juice, soy sauce, sugar, salt, sesame oil and olive oil.
+1 Make the sauce: In a bowl, combine the cilantro, jalapeño, ginger, garlic, lime juice, soy sauce, sugar, salt, sesame oil and olive oil.
 If you want, you can purée the sauce in a blender or food processor.

-2 Heat a large skillet on high heat for one minute.
-Coat the pan with the canola oil and let heat up for 30 to 45 seconds.
+2 Sear the tuna steaks: Heat a large skillet on high heat for one minute.
+Coat the pan with the canola oil or EVOO and let heat up for 30 to 45 seconds.
 Sprinkle the tuna pieces with salt.
 Sear the tuna for a minute on each side.

-3 Transfer the seared tuna to a bowl and coat with some of the sauce.
+3 Serve the tuna with sauce and avocado: Transfer the seared tuna to a bowl and coat with some of the sauce.
 Pour some sauce on the plates, top with the tuna and serve with the sliced avocado and a wedge of lime.